kiranshashiny/Date_counting_back_and_forwards/README.md

 Count date backwards or forwards.

-Here we count date backwards.
+Here we count date backwards 12 days from today's date.

+Keyword : date.setDate(-12);  Or 12 to move forwards.

 ```
 var date = new Date();